 The word ‘metastatic’ refers to a cancerous tumor that is either in advanced stages, or has spread to other areas of the body.
 Needless to say, a metastatic breast cancer diagnosis often invites uncertainty, fear, and hopelessness; especially since Pakistan has the highest incidence rate in Asia.

 Although metastatic breast cancer may be a life-changing event, it doesn’t have to be your last.
-Follow this guide on how to balance your emotions with a metastatic breast cancer diagnosis:
+Go to a oncologist and follow this guide on how to balance your emotions with the cancer diagnosis:

 1-Take Some Time to Self-Process:

 Be it a late diagnosis or a metastatic remission, give yourself some time and space to process the situation.
 It’s ok to not begin treatment the day after your diagnosis; being emotionally prepared is necessary to ensure effective treatment.

 Also, instead of letting your diagnosis invade your everyday life, keep things as normal as possible, and continue to go about your daily activities.
 This will help bring much-needed certainty and stability.

 First, find an oncologist who you are comfortable with, and who is willing to listen to your concerns without judgement.